Four Things I Learned This Week (February 10)

 Photo credit: Gartner’s Meats

-For a couple of years on this blog (2022, 2019) I’ve written about Groundhog Day, aka Ground Hog Day—and you know, that play on words never fails to delight me.
+For a couple of years on this blog (2022, 2019) I’ve written about Groundhog Day, AKA Ground Hog Day—and you know, that play on words never fails to delight me.
 After doing a little research, I’ve gotten a better hold on where to find the ground hogs in Portland, better known as sausages.
-So here is oure roundup of some reputable places for sausages—even early enough so you can consider which ones to access on February 2.
+So here is our roundup of some reputable places for sausages of all kinds.

 Continue reading “Groundhog/Ground Hog Day 2023 in Portland”